abportillo02/seq-align/README.md

 # Get merged bed and concatenateed
 # Get Fasta
-# ran mapping to truncate headers and but be able to map back at the end

 # run MAFFT on bash (computer not slurm doesnt work for some reason)
 <!-- bash mafft_alignment.sh
 nthread = 16